Major, Minor, Sub-Major

 |Courses that are in majors, sub-majors and/or minors:|

 |Area and cat no.||Units||Level||References|

-A sub-major consists of six courses (27 units), two courses of which must be at Level 1 (Introductory), two courses of which must be at Level 2 (Intermediate) and two courses (or one 9 unit course) at Level 3 (Advanced).
+A sub-major in English and Creative Writing consists of six courses (27 units), two of which must be at Level 1 (Introductory), two or three of which must be at Level 2 (Intermediate), and at least one at Level 3 (Advanced).

-Students intending to apply for the Master of Teaching (Secondary) with Languages as a Learning Area must complete a minimum of six courses or equivalent for a Major Learning Area, or four courses or equivalent for a Minor Learning Area.
-Language courses must be completed in sequence.
-For students studying European Languages, LANG 3036 European Languages In-Country may be studied as an alternative to Level 3 (Advanced) courses (3A and 3B) in the Major Learning Area.
-Intending applicants for the Master of Teaching (Secondary) must have both a Major and a Minor Learning Area to qualify for entry.
+Students intending to apply for the Master of Teaching (Secondary) with English as a Learning Area must complete a minimum of six courses or equivalent for a Major Learning Area, or four courses or equivalent for a Minor Learning Area.
+Applicants for the Master of Teaching (Secondary) must have both a Major and a Minor Learning Area to qualify for entry.
 Students should consult with their Program Director for a schedule of recommended courses.

 A minor consists of four courses (18 units), two of which must be at Level 1 (Introductory) and two at Level 2 (Intermediate).
 Two minor options are available: a Creative Writing minor or an English minor.